iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 Value

->  The String field is encoded in UTF-8 and contains a token for use with an MQTT CONNECT packet.
+>  The String field is contains a token for use with an MQTT CONNECT packet.